-What is a Business Process Management System?
+What is a Business Process Management System (BPMS)?

 Business Process Management Software has also taken a new and enhanced form–iBPMS (i stands for ‘intelligent’).
 An iBPMS uses actionable, real-time insights from operations intelligence to improve the orchestration of adaptive business processes.